nestjs/docs.nestjs.com/content/graphql/subscriptions.md

 #### Code first

-To create a subscription using the code first approach, we'll make use of the `@Subscription()` decorator and the `PubSub` class from the `graphql-subscriptions` package, which provides a simple **publish/subscribe API**.
+To create a subscription using the code first approach, we use the `@Subscription()` decorator and the `PubSub` class from the `graphql-subscriptions` package, which provides a simple **publish/subscribe API**.

-The subscription handler takes care of **subscribing** to an event by calling `PubSub#asyncIterator`.
-This method takes a single argument, the `triggerName` which corresponds to an event topic name.
+The following subscription handler takes care of **subscribing** to an event by calling `PubSub#asyncIterator`.
+This method takes a single argument, the `triggerName`, which corresponds to an event topic name.

 ```typescript
 const pubSub = new PubSub();